dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 The reason we hadn't originally proposed this is that we thought we needed to take action quickly to resolve the problem. `[Obsolete]` is really only suitable when you form a multi-year plan to remove an API, and people were having real problems right now.

-However, now that a [workaround](#the-workaround) seems to be available, using `[Obsolete]` does in fact look likely to be the best option.
+If the [workaround](#the-workaround) had not proven to be flawed, using `[Obsolete]` would have been the best option.
+But we are now back to thinking that we need to make WPF and Windows Forms types vanish from the main public-facing API as early as possible.

 ### Constraints

 There are a few constraints that we need to impose on any possible solution to this problem.
 The following sections describe these constraints, and the reasons for imposing them.

-#### Can't remove types until a long Obsolete period
+#### Can't completely remove types until a long Obsolete period

 The simplest thing we could do to solve the main problem this document describes would be to remove all UI-framework-specific types from the public API surface area of `System.Reactive`.
-This would mean dropping the `net6.0-windows10.0.19041`, `net472`, and `uap10.0.18362` targets.
-Applications using .NET 6.0 or later would get the `net6.0` target, and everything else would use the `netstandard2.0` target.
+(We would still need to retain the `netX.0-windows10.0.19041` target to be able to provide proper suspend/resume handling.
+We would drop the `net472` and `uap10.0.18362` targets.)
 The UI-framework-specific types could be moved into UI-specific NuGet packages, and we'd also need a Windows Runtime package as a home for Windows-specific but non-UI-framework-specific features such as integration with `IAsyncOperation<T>`.
 Applications would not be left in the lurch: all functionality would remain available, it would just be distributed slightly differently.

 Unfortunately, this would create some serious new problems.
 Consider an application that depends on two libraries that use different versions of Rx.
 Let's suppose `LibraryBefore` depends on Rx 6.0, and `LibraryAfter` depends on some hypothetical future Rx 7.0 that makes the change just described.
 So we have this sort of dependency tree: